ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : UDP Connections can only generate errors on initiation due to port conflicts on the local system.

 ConnectionError:
 : UDP Connections can only generate Connection errors in response to `Abort` calls.
-(Once in use, UDP Connections can also generate `SoftError` events (ERROR.UDP(-Lite)) upon receiving ICMP notifications indicating failures in the network.)
+(Once in use, UDP Connections can also generate `SoftError` events (ERROR.UDP) upon receiving ICMP notifications indicating failures in the network.)

 Listen:
 : LISTEN.UDP.
 Calling `Listen` for UDP binds a local port and prepares it to receive inbound UDP datagrams from peers.